Adrienne Brodeur / Executive Director

 970.925.3122 ext.
 1

-Marie Chan is a Program Assistant at Aspen Words.
+Marie Chan is a Program Coordinator at Aspen Words.
 A reader and writer for most of her life, Marie first came to Aspen Words as a participant at Summer Words.
-After witnessing the confidence and skills the program instilled in herself and those around her, she started volunteering for Aspen Words, helping to facilitate the publishing consultations and other aspects of the conference.
+After witnessing the confidence and skills the program instilled in herself and those around her, she began volunteering for Aspen Words, helping to facilitate the publishing consultations and other aspects of the conference.
 Before joining AW, Marie was based in Minneapolis, working as a support coach with creatives and other writers, and as a freelance editor and beta reader.
-She co-founded a successful business, helping people downsize their homes and transition into different phases of their lives.